for an electronic version of the CCPA PRIVACY NOTICE TO CALIFORNIA EMPLOYEES AND JOB APPLICANTS.

 Deletion Request Rights

 You have the right to request that we delete any of your personal information that we collected from you and retained, subject to certain exceptions.
-Once we receive and confirm your verifiable consumer request (see Exercising Access and Deletion 0), we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.
+Once we receive and confirm your verifiable consumer request (see Exercising ), we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to: